meditationstuff/protocol_1/index.md

 	* Sometimes =
 		* when you're cautiously, minimally, gently experimentally unsure, or
 		* when it's good, or more good than bad, to do so (as best you can currently tell)
-	* Sometimes DON'T manipulate (light as the lightest feather, even lighter, pure spontaneity, corner of your eye...):
+	* Sometimes DON'T manipulate (That's "don't" with the lightest of light touches, as light as you can, light as the lightest feather, even lighter, pure spontaneity, corner of your eye...):
 		* experience:
 			* Don't try to generate/&#8203;create/&#8203;manifest (an) experience(s).
 			* Don't try to dispel/&#8203;destroy (an) experience(s).